Magnetic monopole as a spacetime defect: Conclusions

-We have also worked out the details as to how the apparent magnetic charge gets manifested to the observer necessarily living in an Einstein (invertible) phase.
-Since there are no analytic radial geodesic from this outer region to the noninvertible phase, the monopole remains hidden.
-However, the field still curves this spacetime.
-Based on smoothness requirements, this Einsteinian geometry is found to be the magnetic Reissner-Nordstrom solution (extremal).

-The emergent field and the geometry seeding it are both regular here, in stark contrast to the point singularity characteristic of a magnetic Reissner-Nordstrom black hole.
-It is an interesting question whether this regulating effect of the noninvertible phase is more generic.
-In such a case, it could have a role in the renormalizability of quantum gravity in first order formulation where torsion is expected to introduce a scale.

-Notably, the formulation here provides a topological interpretation to the (apparent) magnetic charge in gravity theory in absence of matter (namely, non-abelian gauge fields).
-Explicitly, it is shown to be given by a lower dimensional counterpart of the Nieh-Yan topological number.
+In addition, we provide a topological interpretation of the (apparent) magnetic charge in gravity theory, given by a lower dimensional counterpart of the torsional Nieh-Yan topological number.
 The existence of a compact surface at the phase boundary makes such an identification possible.
-Potentially deeper implications of this hitherto unnoticed connection between the emergent gauge theory description and the spacetime geometry remain to be explored.

-\acknowledgments The work of S.S. is supported (in part) by the ISIRD project grant `RAQ'.
-S.G. gratefully acknowledges the support of a DST Inspire Fellowship.
+The details as to how the apparent magnetic charge gets manifested to the observer necessarily living in an Einstein (invertible) phase have been elucidated.
+Based on smoothness requirements, this geometry is found to be the magnetic Reissner-Nordstrom solution (extremal).
+Since there are no analytic radial geodesic from this outer region to the noninvertible phase, the monopole defect remains hidden.
+However, the detection of the topological charge of the defect is still possible through the gravitational potential away from the phase boundary.

+The emergent field and also the three-geometry seeding the topological charge are both regular.
+This may be contrasted with the point curvature singularity characteristic of a magnetic Reissner-Nordstrom black hole.
+However, any statement regarding a possible resolution of the curvature singularity in a four dimensional sense needs to be formulated in terms of relevant fields superceding the four dimensional curvature invariants which cease to be well defined themselves due the noninvertibility of tetrad.
+It is an interesting question as to whether this regulating effect of the noninvertible phase could play any role in the renormalizability of quantum gravity in first order formulation where torsion is expected to introduce a scale.

+A relevant criticism of our construction could be that it is based on spacetimes with noninvertible metric phases, which have no place in standard Einstein theory.
+However, it would not be logical to ignore them based on this ground only, since these could mediate topology change in classical theory, a possibility that need not be excluded in principle.
+As we have demonstrated here, some of these are special and could carry an apparent magnetic charge.
+It would certainly be important to understand the significance of these geometries beyond the classical realm.
+For instance, the inclusion of such `charged' saddle points in the functional integral could lead to fresh insights regarding the role of Nieh-Yan topological charge in quantum gravity.

+Furthermore, when the timelike direction lies along the zero eigenvalue of the degenerate four-metric, one might as well be bothered by the apparent loss of causality at this phase.
+However, similar scenarios are typical in quantum field theory, which is known to admit virtual particles.
+Momenta of such particles need not lie on the relativistic mass shell, and these need not respect causality all along their respective trajectories.
+In other words, the deeper implications of the apparent acausality \cite{sengupta1} associated with the noninvertible metric phase, once completely understood, could have their own virtue.